Edited by Mike Aquino.

 Fees to enter Pura Besakih

-An entrance fee of only $1 is charged at Pura Besakih, however an additional donation is expected.
-Trivial fees of less than $1 are charged for parking, cameras, and video cameras.
+An small entrance fee is charged at Pura Besakih, however an additional donation is expected.
+Trivial fees are also charged for parking, cameras, and video cameras.

 Other temples in the area may charge additional entrance fees; always pay directly at the entrance and not to the numerous people loitering around the temple to exploit tourists.